 - Julienne the cucumbers and the apple.

-- Strip the corn kernels off the ear of corn.
+- Cut the corn kernels off the ear of corn.
+Chop the fresh herbs.

 - Dress with sour cream, mayonnaise and season with salt and pepper.